MariaDash/Postman_additional/README.md

      assert.ok.(pm.response.text() == "string_you_want_to_search");
  });
 ```
+Note: not strict
 2)
 ```
 pm.test("assert", function () {
      assert(pm.response.text() === "string_you_want_to_search");
  })
 ```
+Note:  strict
 3)
 ```
 pm.test("assert", function () {
      assert.deepEqual(pm.response.text(),"string_you_want_to_search");
  })
 ```
+Note: not strict, use in child objects
 4)
 ```
 pm.test("assert", function () {
      assert.deepStrictEqual(pm.response.text(),"string_you_want_to_search");
  })
 ```
+Note: strict, use in child objects
 5)
 ```
 pm.test("assert", function () {
      assert.equal(pm.response.text(),"string_you_want_to_search");
  })
 ```
+Note: not strict, not use in child objects
 6)
 ```
 pm.test("assert", function () {
      assert.strictEqual(pm.response.text(),"string_you_want_to_search");
  })
 ```
+Note: strict, not use in child objects
 ### 2. Tests for the body: JSON
 #### 2.1.
 From Postman snippets
 1)